mruettgers/SMLReader/README.md

 ### Configuration

-The configuration of the meter is done by simply editing `src/config.h` and adjusting the `metrics` variable before building and uploading SMLReader.
+The configuration of the meter is done by editing `src/config.h` and adjusting the `metrics` variable before building and flashing SMLReader.

 ```c++
 // EHM ED300L